mapresto/PowerStigScan/README.md

 Using the PowerSTIG_DBobjectDeploy_#.sql script in the ..\SQL folder, modify the following lines:

-- :setvar MAIL_PROFILE        "sas"
+- :setvar MAIL_PROFILE          "MailProfile"
+- :setvar MAIL_RECIPIENTS	    "user@mail.mil"
-- :setvar CMS_SERVER			"STIG2016"
+- :setvar CMS_SERVER			"STIG"
-- :setvar CMS_DATABASE		"PowerSTIG"
+- :setvar CMS_DATABASE		    "PowerStigScan1234"
 - :setvar CKL_OUTPUT			"C:\Temp\PowerStig\CKL\"
 - :setvar CKL_ARCHIVE			"C:\Temp\PowerStig\CKL\Archive\"
+- :setvar ORG_SETTING_XML       "C:\Program Files\WindowsPowerShell\Modules\PowerSTIG\3.1.0\StigData\Processed"
 - :setvar CREATE_JOB			"Y"

 The Server and Database should be the database location that you intend to install the database into.
 The MAIL_PROFILE is used to email reports from the database.
 CREATE_JOB will create a SQL agent job that can be used to automate scans on a